Spinal degeneration found on MRI not linked to the severity of future back pain

 This is a large study of the relationship between back pain and common signs of spinal arthritis, finding mostly that … there wasn’t much of one.
 The correlation was there, it was just rather puny.
 MRI findings, on average, “do not have clinically important associations with low back pain.”

-The study was a bit unusual, a big “longitudinal” one: just observing the same group of people for a long time.
-We don’t see a lot of those in back pain research, or of this size/duration: about 3300 people over six years.
-But it gives us insight into the order of things, producing what I think is probably the most important single result here: pain didn’t develop in people who started out with signs of spinal degeneration.
-It’s not just that they aren’t strongly correlated, it’s that pain doesn’t follow the signs.
+The study was a bit unusual and quite useful because it was a big “longitudinal” one: observing the same group of people for a long time.
+We don’t see a lot of those in back pain research, especially of this size/duration: about 3300 people studied for over six years.
+That design gives us insight into the order of things, producing what I think is the most important single result here: pain didn’t develop in people who started out with signs of spinal degeneration.
+It’s not just that signs and pain aren’t strongly correlated, it’s that pain doesn’t follow the signs.
 More formally stated by the authors:

 “We found most MRI findings were not associated with future LBP-severity regardless of the presence or absence of baseline pain.”

 Another way to sum this study up: most spinal arthritis isn’t painful, which sounds a bit radical.
 But none of this is actually news.
-It’s just great new data that really drives the old point home that most back pain is not caused by spines that are cruddy with arthritis.
+It’s just excellent new data that really drives the old point home that most back pain is not really about spines being all cruddy with arthritis.

 STUDY DESIGN: Population-based cohort study.